Global Risks

 Graphical representation of schedule and cost impacts with distribution types and parameters.

-You can also enter the desired values for Min, Likely, and Max and see the changes instantly in the Risk Diagram.
+You can also enter the desired values for Min, Likely and Max and see the changes instantly in Risk Diagram.

 Delete Global Risks and Impacts

-You can delete global Risks either by clicking 'Delete Global Risk' icon or by using the Del key on your keyboard.
-When you delete a Global Risk, all the related risk impacts will also be deleted.
+You can delete global Risks either by clicking ‘Delete Global Risk’ icon or by using the Del key on your keyboard.
+When you delete a Global Risk, all the related risk impacts will be also deleted.
 You can delete additional risk impacts in the same way.
-You are not permitted to delete global risks included in a project without first deleting the relevant project risks.
+You are not permitted to delete global risks that have been included in a project without first deleting the relevant project risks.

 Copy and Paste Global Risks

-You can select the desired risks using the Copy and Paste icons and copy/paste them to/from other applications such as Microsoft Excel or duplicate them within Safran Risk.
+Using the Copy and Paste icons, you can select the desired risks and copy / paste them to / from other applications such as Microsoft Excel or simply duplicate them within Safran Risk.
 This will only copy the risks, not their impacts.

 The Safran Risk interface shows options for copying and pasting global risks.